Public library

 Public libraries exist in many countries across the world and are often considered an essential part of having an educated and literate population.
-Public libraries are distinct from research libraries, school libraries, academic libraries and other special libraries.
+Public libraries are distinct from research libraries, school libraries, academic libraries in other states and other special libraries.
 Their mandate is to serve the general public's information needs rather than the needs of a particular school, institution, or research population.
 Public libraries also provide free services such as preschool story times to encourage early literacy among children.
 They also provide a quiet study and learning areas for students and professionals and foster the formation of book clubs to encourage the appreciation of literature by the young and adults.
 Public libraries typically allow users to borrow books and other materials outside the library premises temporarily, usually for a given period of time.
 They also have non-circulating reference collections and provide computer and Internet access to their patrons.

 Overview

 The culmination of centuries of advances in the printing press, moveable type, paper, ink, publishing, and distribution, combined with an ever-growing information-oriented middle class, increased commercial activity and consumption, new radical ideas, massive population growth and higher literacy rates forged the public library into the form that it is today.

 Public access to books is not new.
 Romans made scrolls in dry rooms available to patrons of the baths, and tried with some success to establish libraries within the empire.
+Public libraries existed in the Roman Empire by the 1st century BC.

 In the middle of the 19th century, the push for truly public libraries, paid for by taxes and run by the state gained force.
 Matthew Battles states that:

 It was in these years of class conflict and economic terror that the public library movement swept through Britain, as the nation's progressive elite recognized that the light of cultural and intellectual energy was lacking in the lives of commoners.

 Public libraries were often started with a donation, or were bequeathed to parishes, churches, schools or towns.
 These social and institutional libraries formed the base of many academic and public library collections of today.

-The establishment of circulating libraries in the 18th century, by booksellers and publishers provided a means of gaining profit and creating social centers within the community.
+The establishment of circulating libraries in the 18th century by booksellers and publishers provided a means of gaining profit and creating social centers within the community.
 The circulating libraries not only provided a place to sell books, but also a place to lend books for a price.
 These circulating libraries provided a variety of materials including the increasingly popular novels.
 Although the circulating libraries filled an important role in society, members of the middle and upper classes often looked down upon these libraries that regularly sold material from their collections and provided materials that were less sophisticated.